kuzan-ux/page-tracker/README.md

 - navigate to the directory the repo was cloned,
 - select folder
 - click the extension icon of your chrome browser the select the extension and enjoy.

+# NOTE
+The delete works by double clicking